This interview with Finning’s Michael Frey first appears in the February 2021 print issue of RER Magazine

 For more information on renting equipment, visit the Finning Rental Store

-Finning is the world's largest Caterpillar dealer, selling, renting, and providing parts and service for equipment and engines to customers across diverse industries, including mining, construction, petroleum, forestry, and a wide range of power systems applications.
-We operate in Western Canada, South America, and UK, and Ireland.
+Finning is the world's largest Caterpillar dealer, selling, renting and providing parts and service for equipment and engines to customers across diverse industries, including mining, construction, petroleum, forestry and a wide range of power systems applications.
+We operate in Western Canada, South America, and UK and Ireland.